CHH02/FullStack/part2/README.md

 #### Ex 2.10
 - Refactored app ex 2.9 into separate jsx files to render their respective components (i.e., Filter, PersonForm, and Persons components).
 See [Fullstackopen's Ex 2.10](https://fullstackopen.com/en/part2/forms#:~:text=2.10%3A%20The%20Phonebook%20Step%205) directions for more info.

+### Ex 2.11
+- Modified the phonebook application such that the initial state of the data is fetched from the server using the axios-library.
+Complete the fetching with an Effect hook.